cockpit-project/cockpit/doc/protocol.md

 Method reply messages are JSON objects with a "reply" field whose value is an array, the array contains another array of out arguments, or null if the DBus reply had no body.
-If the call had a "type" field, then the reply will have one too containing the DBus type signature of the arguments.

     {
         "reply": [ [ "arg0", 1, 2 ] ],
         "id": "cookie"
     }

+If the call had a "type" field, then the reply will have one too containing the DBus type signature of the arguments.
+If a "flags" field was present on the call, then "flags" will also be present on the reply.
+Valid out flags
+are:

+ * ">": Big endian message
+ * "<": Little endian message

 An error message is JSON object with an "error" field whose value is an array.
 The array contains: error name, error arguments